-- √ Need extra room for angle parking and - maneuvering.

-✓ Signs and pavement markings conform to MUTCD. - ✓ Need more advance warning for a lane drop, - ✓ Created bulb-out to direct drivers, - Stop bars set back to accommodate turning vehicles. - √Lose a few parking spaces converting from 90-✓ Yellow delineator at ends of cycle track worked - √Utility poles and concrete bases are a barrier, - ✓ Use lower traffic barriers (water filled).
+- Need extra room for angle parking and maneuvering. - ✓ Signs and pavement markings conform to MUTCD, - View More advance warning for a lane drop. - ✓ Created bulb-out to direct drivers, - Stop bars set back to accommodate turning vehicles. - Lose a few parking spaces converting from 90degree to angle. - Yellow delineator at ends of cycle track worked out, - ✓ Utility poles and concrete bases are a barrier, - ✓ Use lower traffic barriers (water filled).